Société de transport de l'Outaouais: History

-Prior to 1971, public transportation in Gatineau was operated by private sector companies.
+Prior to 1971, public transportation in Gatineau was operated by private sector companies, including Hull Electric Company and later Compagnie Transport urbain de Hull.
 In 1971, these companies had a total of 42 buses and 2.5 million clients.
 This same year, the Commission de transport de la communauté régionale de l'Outaouais (CTCRO) was created to improve regional transportation services that would otherwise exceed the means of the constituent cities.

 In 1972, for $6.25 million, CTCRO purchased 8 private transit companies in the region: Transport urbain de Hull, Transport Hull métropolitain, Transport d'écoliers du nord de l'Outaouais.
 A year later, the CTCRO created an agreement with OC Transpo to make transfers between the two services easier.